CHS: Small: Socially-Aware Navigation

 Dr. Monica Nicolescu

 - Sturgeon, S., Palmer, A., Blankenburg, J., & Feil-Seifer, D. Perception of Social Intelligence in Robots Performing False-Belief Tasks.
-To Appear in International Symposium on Robot and Human Interactive Communication (RO-MAN), New Delhi, India, Oct 2019. ( details ) ( .pdf )
+In International Symposium on Robot and Human Interactive Communication (RO-MAN), New Delhi, India, IEEE.
+Oct 2019.
+IEEE. ( details ) ( .pdf )

 - Rajamohan, V., Scully-Allison, C., Dascalu, S., & Feil-Seifer, D. Factors Influencing The Human Preferred Interaction Distance.
-To Appear in IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), New Delhi, India, Oct 2019. ( details )
+In IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), New Delhi, India, Oct 2019. ( details ) ( .pdf )

 - Barchard, K., Lapping-Carr, L., Westfall, S., & Feil-Seifer, D. Perceived social intelligence of robots..
 To Appear in Society for Personality and Social Psychology, Portland, Oregon, Feb 2019. ( details )